-The County believes in funding a significant portion of capital improvements on a cash basis.
+The County believes in funding an significant appropriate portion of its capital improvements on a cash basis to provide budgetary flexibility, to support those capital expenses not eligible for debt financing, and to reflect useful life considerations.
 The County's goal is that the budgeted net transfer to Capital after debt service would be 3% of General Fund Revenues.